dsforza96/yocto-hair/README.md

 ## Geometry
-We decided to use hair models from [Benedikt Bitterli](benedikt-bitterli.me/resources).
+We decided to test our implementation using hair models from [Benedikt Bitterli Rendering Resources](benedikt-bitterli.me/resources).
 We converted *.pbrt* scenes into Yocto/GL *.json* scenes format.
 Because Yocto/GL doesn't support Bézier curves we approximated them into straight lines.
 We used two lines for each Bézier curve to render straight hairs and four lines to render curly hairs.
 We also store lines tangents and linear interpolated widths for each vertex.
 To optimize the rendering performance we joined all the lines into one only *.ply* shape.

 ## Scattering Model Implementation